Christianity in Serbia

 Christianity is the predominant religion in Serbia.
 The Constitution of Serbia defines it as a secular state with guaranteed religious freedom.
-Eastern Orthodox Christians comprise 84.5% of country's population with 6,079,396 members.
-The Serbian Orthodox Church is the largest and traditional church of the country, adherents of which are overwhelmingly Serbs.
+Eastern Orthodox Christians with 6,079,396 members, comprise 84.5% of country's population.
+The Serbian Orthodox Church is the largest and traditional church of the country; adherents of it are overwhelmingly Serbs.
 Public schools in Serbia allow religious teaching, most commonly with the Serbian Orthodox Church.
 Serbian public holidays include the religious celebrations of Eastern Orthodox Christians.
-Other Orthodox Christian communities in Serbia include Montenegrins, Romanians, Macedonians and Bulgarians.
+Other Orthodox Christian communities in Serbia include Montenegrins, Romanians, Macedonians, and Bulgarians.
 The Catholic Church is prominent in north Vojvodina amongst the Hungarian minority.
 Protestantism is most largely found in Slovak populations within Bački Petrovac and Kovačica.
 Christianity first arrived in Serbia in the 9th century.
 It became state-religion in the 9th century when Serbia began to identify as a Christian country.
 In a 2011 census, 91.22% of Serbians identified as Christian.

 History

 Early Christianity

-Saints Florus and Laurus are venerated as Christian martyrs, and lived in the 2nd century in Ulpiana (Lipljan), in modern Serbia.
+Florus and Laurus, who are venerated as Christian martyrs, lived in the 2nd century in Ulpiana (Lipljan) in modern Kosovo.
 According to traditions, they were twin brothers from Constantinople who were employed to build a pagan temple.
 They gave their salaries to the poor and are said to have cured the son of Mamertin, the local pagan priest, who then converted to Christianity.
 The temple was reconstructed into a Church, which prompted local pagans to kill the 300 Christians, including all aforementioned.

 During the Diocletianic Persecution in 304, Sirmium became a place of martyrdom for saint Irenaeus, Anastasia and Fausta.
 Not much before 313 while emperor Licinius was present in Singidunum, he oversaw trial and murder of deacon Hermylus and Stratonicus whose bodies were thrown in the Danube but resurfaced downriver and were later buried by Christians and venerated as saints.
 Successor of Irenaeus as bishop of Sirmium was Domnus who attended the First Council of Nicaea.
 By the mid 4th century, Christian communities on territory of modern-day Serbia were numerous and influential.
 Sirmium, Singidunum, Naissus, Viminacium, Remesiana, Horreum Margi, Margum and Ulpiana are all mentioned as bishoprics by 343.
 Bishops Germinius of Sirmium and Ursacius of Singidunum were influential in then ongoing Arian controversy.
 Four ecclesiastical Councils of Sirmium were important events for whole Christendom.
-Bishop Nicetas of Remesiana during his long tenure (366-420) contributed much to the spread of Christianity in the region and earliest mention of monastic communities dates from his time.
+Bishop Nicetas of Remesiana during his long tenure (366–420) contributed much to the spread of Christianity in the region and earliest mention of monastic communities dates from his time.